bjartwolf/SqlFileStreamWebApiDemo/README.md

 =======================

 # Overview
 The basic idea is to serve large JSON or XML files directly as streams of binary data.
-If a typical Web API architecture with Entity Framwork and serializer is used, the web server must hold both large objects and the serialized result in memory for as long as the request is active.
+In a typical .NET Web API architecture with Entity Framwork and standard serializers are used, the web server must hold both large objects and the serialized result in memory for as long as the request is active.
 For responses around 100 MB this will lead to performance problems, also for the database.
-There are schemes to avoid this, the one I am looking into in this demo is my favorite.
+Standard caching strategies might not work very well in this case.
+There are strategies to avoid this, the one I am looking into in this demo is my favorite.

-Someone has to gzip and store the data in SQL, this approach is more a cache for large responses.
+I have not done very formal load testing, but some initial results have shown that where 10 requests in parallel would consume 10 GB of RAM in IIS we get around 300 MB with this strategy.
+Normal use was around 200 MB.
+Maybe one day I will do some proper testing, but it is hard on a single machine as real-life bottlenecks propably are greatly affected by the network, running databases on seperate instances and so forth.

-When the request comes, we get a handle to the file that SQL Server is using as its underlying storage.
+In strategy, someone has to gzip and store the data in SQL in advance.
+This could be done by a timer or triggered by a user request.
+It does not have to be done by the web application itself, so how we get the data into the database is out of the scope for this demo (except for getting some demo data in there).
+When a client makes a request, we ask SQL Server for a handle to the file that SQL Server is using as its underlying storage.
 This allows us to stream the raw data directly to the client, and simply by stating the encoding and content-type the client renders the data correctly.
 Gzip is unversially understood by web clients.
-I tried the example with PowerQuery in 64 bit Excel 2013 and it works very well to consume data directly from the web server.
+I tried the example with PowerQuery in 64 bit Excel 2013 and it works very well to consume data directly from the web server, and I also got it working fine with Chrome.

               +-----------------+
               |                 |